fmorriso/ContosoUniversityAngular/readme.md

 ## Angular front end
-The basic Angular 4.x front-end was created using Angular-CLI 1.2.0 and currently uses Angular 4.2.6.
+The basic Angular 4.x front-end was created using Angular-CLI 1.2 and currently uses Angular 4.3.1.

-I used varioud Angular-CLI commands to create the components, services and directives as needed.
+I used various Angular-CLI commands to create the components, services and directives as needed.

 Examples:
 ```